-The Daito Group has formulated a new environmental management strategy (see p.
-15) that looks forward to 2050.
+The Daito Group has formulated a new environmental management strategy (see "Key Issues, Vision, Strategy, Goals and Measures") that looks forward to 2050.

 As a concrete part of the core Daito Environmental Vision, we are promoting initiatives in six areas: construction, lifestyle, waste, business, nature and people.